StatPal/symr/README.md

 # Synthetic MRI 1

-Very primitive situation in git - may contain errors.

 Revised version.

 **This code needs [Eigen](http://eigen.tuxfamily.org/) - a C++ library header files**.
 The header files location must be with the proper PATH, or PATH should be added in time of compilation.
 The **optimizer** also uses Eigen, and recent versions can be found [here](https://github.com/PatWie/CppNumericalSolvers).
-It uses [gsl library](https://www.gnu.org/software/gsl/) for bessel functions and [openmp](https://www.openmp.org/) for parallel processig.
+It uses [gsl library](https://www.gnu.org/software/gsl/) for bessel functions and [openmp](https://www.openmp.org/) for parallel processing.

 Locations:
 * The file to be executed for 3D ECM: ./examples/3D/example_AECM.cpp (or ./examples/3D/scheme_new_OSL_EM_29_GEM.cpp, or number 25 for single core)